RubyDevInc/paho.mqtt.ruby/README.md

 The control loops should not be used in a deamon mode.

-#### Reading loops
+#### Reading loop
-The reading loop provide access to the socket in a reading mode.
-Periodically, the sockets would be inspect to try to find a mqtt packet.
-The read loop accept a parameter which is number of loop's turn.
-The default value is five turn.
+The reading loop provides access to the socket in a reading mode.
+Periodically, the socket would be inspected to try to find a mqtt packet.
+The read loop accepts a parameter which  is the number of loop's turn.
+The default value is five turns.
-The default value is define in the PahoMqtt module as the constant PahoMqtt::MAX_READ, another that could be modify is the socket inspection period.
+The default value is defined in the PahoMqtt module as the constant PahoMqtt::MAX_READ, another module constant could be modified to control the socket inspection period.
 The referring constant is SELECT_TIMEOUT (PahoMqtt::SELECT_TIMEOUT) and its default value is 0.
 ```ruby
 ### Trying to read 'max_packet' packets from the client socket
 client.loop_read(max_packet)
 ```

 #### Writing loop
-The writing loop would send the packets which have been previously stack by MQTT operations.
-This loop also accept a parameter whih is the maximum packet to write as MAX_WRITING (PahoMqtt::MAX_WRITING).
+The writing loop send the packets which have previously been stacked by MQTT operations.
+This loop also accepts a parameter whih is the maximum packet number that coul be write as MAX_WRITING (PahoMqtt::MAX_WRITING).
 The writing loop exit if the maximum number of packet have been sent or if the waiting packet queue is empty.
 ```ruby
 ### Writing 'max_packet' packets to the client socket
 client.loop_write(max_packet)
 ```

 #### Miscellaneous loop
-The misc loop perform different control operations on the packets state and the connection state.
-The loop parse the different queue of packet that are waiting for an acknolegement.
+The misc loop perform different control operations, modifying the packets states and the connection state.
+The misc loop parses the different queue of packet that are waiting for an acknolegement.
 If the ack_timeout of a packet had run out, the packet is resent.
-The size of the different waiting queue is defined as module constants.
-This loop also assert that the connection is still available by checking the keep_alive timers.
+The size of the different waiting queues is defined as module constants.
+This loop also asserts that the connection is still available by checking the keep_alive timer.
 ```ruby
 ### Perfom control operations on packets queues and connection
 client.loop_misc
 ```

 ### Subscription
-In order to read the message sent on a topic by a the message broker, the client should subscribe to this topic.
-The client enable to subscribe to several topics in the same request.
-The subscription could also be done by using wildcard details in the MQTT specifications.
-Each topic is subscribe with a maximum qos level, only message with a qos level lower or equal to this value would be published to the client.
-The subscribe command accept one or several pair composed by the topic (or wildcard) and the maximum qos level.
+In order to read a message sent on a topic, the client should subscribe to this topic.
+The client enables to subscribe to several topics in the same subscribe request.
+The subscription could also be done by using a wildcard, see more details on MQTT specifications.
+Each topic is subscribed with a maximum qos level, only message with a qos level lower or equal to this value would be forwarded to the client.
+The subscribe command accepts one or several pair, each pair is composed by the topic (or wildcard) and the maximum qos level.
 ```ruby
 ### Subscribe to two topics with maximum qos associated
 client.subscribe(["/foo/bar", 1], ["/foo/foo/", 2])
 ```

-The subscription is persistent, in case of a unexpected disconnect, the current subscription state is saved and new subscribed request is sent to message broker.
+The subscription is persistent, in case of a unexpected disconnecting, the current subscription state is saved and a new subscribe request is sent to the message broker.

 ### Publishing
 User data could be sent to the message broker with the publish operation.
-A publish operation require a topic, and payload (user data), two other parameter may be configured, retain and qos.
-The retain flag tell to the message broker to keep the current publish packet, see the MQTT protocol specifications for more details.
-The qos enable different level of control on the publish package.
-The client support the three level of qos (0, 1 and 2), see the MQTT protocol specifications for qos level details.
+A publish operation requires a topic, and payload (user data), two other parameters may be configured, retain and qos.
+The retain flag tell to the message broker to keep the current publish packet, see the MQTT protocol specifications for more details about retain.
+The qos enable different levels of control on the transmission of publish package.
+The PahoMqtt client supports the three levels of qos (0, 1 and 2), see the MQTT protocol specifications for qos level details.
 The default retain value is False and the qos level is 0.
 ```ruby
 ### Publish to the topics "/foo/bar", with qos = 1 and no retain
 client.publish("/foo/bar", "Hello Wourld!", false, 1)